sauravraghuvanshi/azure-docs-powershell/Az/Az.Network/Remove-AzApplicationGatewayCustomError.md

 ### Example 1: Removes custom error from an application gateway
 ```
+PS C:\> $AppGw = Get-AzApplicationGateway -Name "ApplicationGateway01" -ResourceGroupName "ResourceGroup01"
-PS C:\> $updatedgateway = Remove-AzApplicationGatewayCustomError -ApplicationGateway $appgw -StatusCode HttpStatus502
+PS C:\> Remove-AzApplicationGatewayCustomError -ApplicationGateway $AppGw -StatusCode HttpStatus502
+PS C:\> Set-AzApplicationGateway -ApplicationGateway $AppGW
 ```
+The first command gets the application gateway named ApplicationGateway01 in the resource group named ResourceGroup01 and stores it in the $AppGw variable.

-This command removes the custom error of http status code 502 from the application gateway $appgw, and return the updated gateway.
+The second command removes the custom error for HTTP Status Code 502 from the application gateway and returns the updated gateway.
+The last command updates the application gateway.

 ## PARAMETERS